 This may not be the review you hoped to read; it’s as much a public reminder for me as it is a review of the book.

 Therapy Post #3

-FTC disclosure: links to the book at Amazon (in this and any other post) are ‘affiliate links’ and I will earn a small fee should you make a purchase after following one of the links.
+FTC disclosure: links from this blog to Bookshop.org (in this and any other post) are ‘affiliate links’ and I will earn a small fee should you make a purchase after following one of the links.